IntSoftDev/NRStationsKMP/README.md

 }
 ```

+In the `manifest.xml`, ensure the following permission is available:

+`android.permission.INTERNET`

-Initialise in the `Application` class
+Initialise the SDK in the `Application` class

 ```
  initStationsSDK(